Sciss/LucreSTM/README.md

 Now re-run the program to verify the persons have been persisted.

-### Events

-TODO!

- - The only knowledge that a system (`Sys`) has of the reaction framework is to keep track of 'live' objects.
- - The reaction framework is otherwise an independent part on top of the STM.
-It distinguishes between persisted and live references (even with a pure in-memory system), where a change in an observed object is propagated through a mechanism called 'tunnelling', pushing along stub nodes until a live node is found, which in turn evaluates the path in pull fashion.

 ## limitations, future ideas

  - This project is not yet optimized for best possible performance, but rather for simplicity!